Deepyaratna/ProductsSales_PowerBI/README.md

 # Power BI Sales Insights Dashboard

 Welcome to the Power BI Sales Insights Dashboard project!
-This repository contains a comprehensive sales insights dashboard and key performance indicators (KPIs) generated using Power BI.
+This repository contains a comprehensive sales insight dashboard and key performance indicators (KPIs) generated using Power BI.
 This README will guide you through the project, its purpose, and how to use and customize the dashboard for your needs.

 ## Table of Contents
 Project Overview